 The Charges for NRI Account

-The account opening charges for NRI account is as same as the resident individual accounts, rs.300 for trading and DEMAT.
+The account opening charges for the NRI account is as the same as the resident individual accounts, rs.300 for trading and DEMAT.
 The brokerage charges are as follows:

 - For F&O Rs.100 per order

-- GST, STT, Transaction charges, SEBI charges are applicable as per the normal charges.
+- GST, STT, Transaction charges, and SEBI charges are applicable as per the normal charges.

 - Stamp duty is chargeable as per the state.